semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 We recommend using the status row when the table has multi-row selection and pagination at the same time.
 This is necessary so that the user understands that the table has selected rows when paginating the table.
 You can also show popular actions that can be performed on rows in the status row.

 When scrolling a table, this row should be pinned to the table header.
-In this case, it does not have a shadow, as well as a pinned header.
+In this case, it doesn't have a shadow, as well as a pinned header.

 | Appearance                                         | Styles                                                                              |
 | -------------------------------------------------- | ----------------------------------------------------------------------------------- |